Standard position for surfaces in link complements in arbitrary 3-manifolds: Disks with and words

 \begin{proof} Two normal subsurfaces $Z_i, Z_j$ in a chunk can only be connected across arcs in interior faces, not across arcs in truncation faces, which are left unglued and become the boundary of the normal surface.
 The arcs in the interior faces for a $BBBB$ region have both endpoints on a truncation edge.
 The arcs in the interior faces for a $BBSS$ region have one end on a truncation edge and one end on an interior edge, or both ends on interior edges.
 Because interior edges glue to interior edges, each arc of a $BBSS$ region must glue to an arc with an endpoint on an interior edge.
 Thus it cannot glue to a $BBBB$ region. \end{proof}

-\begin{proposition} Assume that $\pi(L)$ is not a string of bigons on $\Pi$.
-For a surface $Z$ in normal position, the boundary of a maximal connected collection of $BBBB$ disks is a closed curve labeled $BB\dots B$.
-The boundary of a maximal connected collection of $BBSS$ disks is a closed curve with at least one $S$ label.
-Thus the boundary curves of a maximal connected collection of $BBBB$ disks cannot agree with those of a maximal connected collection of $BBSS$ disks. \end{proposition}

-\begin{proof} Because all words for disks in a maximal connected collection of $BBBB$ disks are in letters $B$, the word for the boundary of such maximal region also has only letters $B$.

-As for a maximal connected collection of $BBSS$ disks, any $BBSS$ disks can only be glued along edges labeled $BS$ or edges labeled $SS$, as the $BB$ edges are located in truncation faces.
-If the boundary component of a maximal connected collection of $BBSS$ region is labeled only with $B$'s, then there is a sequence of $BBSS$ regions glued end to end along their $BS$ edges, with their $BB$ edges on the boundary of the connected collection.
-But this must form an annulus with the other boundary component labeled only with $S$.
-Again~\cite[Lemma~4.5]{HowiePurcell} implies this is impossible unless the diagram is a string of bigons. \end{proof}

-\begin{theorem} Assume that $\pi(L)$ is not a string of bigons on $\Pi$.
+\begin{theorem} Assume that the hat-representativity $\hat{r}(\pi(L),\Pi)>4$, and $\pi(L)$ is not a string of bigons on $\Pi$.
 Let $Z$ be in normal form.
 Then all subsurfaces $Z_i$ that are neither $BBBB$ disks nor $BBSS$ disks, together with the link $L$, determine the surface $Z$ up to isotopy. \end{theorem}

 \begin{proof} By \reflem{BBBB}~(1), maximal connected collections of $BBBB$ disks form disjoint disks.
 Similarly for $BBSS$ disks by \reflem{BBBB}~(2).
 By \refprop{NoBBBBandBBSS}, no such disks are connected.
 Therefore, if we remove maximal connected collections of $BBBB$ and $BBSS$ regions, we are left with a surface with a number of disjoint disks removed.